 Graduation audit fee

 A $55 fee will be applied to your student account when the graduation application is submitted to the Registrar’s Office.
-The graduation audit fee covers the processing of the graduation audit, the cost of the diploma, and the commencement ceremony.
+The graduation audit fee covers the processing of the graduation audit and the cost of the diploma.